-Content Marketing: Need content for your website?
+Content Marketing: Need content for your blog or website?
 Let Peter DeHaan, editor of Medical Call Center News, provide it for you.
 Rates are only $150 per page or post.
 Themes include healthcare call centers and customer service.
 Other professional writing services are available.
 Email Peter to learn more.

 Email Valerie to place your classified ad in the next issue.
 Only $49 for 50 words.